Iamdeepika9/Animation/README.md

 # Animation
-This is a simple animation built using HTML5, CSS3 and Javascript.
-The dog and cat will be in motion as they are gif files, when you click on the pause button they stop running forward and on clicking the chase button they continue to run.
-The moving effect is due to the "marquee" tag.
+This is a beginner level project built using HTML5, CSS3 and Javascript.
 Check out the functionality of the website [here](https://iamdeepika9.github.io/Animation/Animation.html).